WilsonKinyua/github-search-username/README.md

 ## Description

-Week 2 Independent Project | Github Search Username at Moringa School Core (Angular Module).
+Github Search Username at Moringa School Core (Angular Module).
 A web application where users can search github users and view their details, can also view repositories of the user and also allows users star repositories they like from the searches.

 ## Setup Requirements